wwwil/glb-demo/README.md

 this should mean that by aggressively refreshing the connection to the IP in the browser you should see the zone you connect to changes.
 This demonstrates the load balancing in effect.

+To verify that HTTPS is working prefix the IP address with `https://`.
+This will likely show a warning that the certificate was not recognised as we are using a self signed certificate.
+Ignore the warning and proceed to the page anyway, it should show the `zone-printer` app.

-The region should not change, and should always be the region closest to where you connect from.
+The region shown by `zone-printer` should not change, and should always be the region closest to where you connect from.
 To verify that the global load balancing is directing traffic correctly we can run `curl` from a remote machine in the other region.

 Connect to the cluster in the region you are not currently being served from.